sylvainmetayer/alias-gandi-angular/README.md

 ## Start

 - `npm ci` : Install dependencies
+- `npm ci --prefix netlify` : Install lambda dependencies
-- `npm run nls` :  This will start the netlify lambda development server for serveless functions.
+- `npm run dev` :  This will start the netlify dev environment.

-- `npm start` : This will start the angular development server
+- (optional) `npm start` : This will start the angular development server

 Their is a proxy where lambdas are executed at `http://localhost:4200/api/*`.
 See `proxy.config.json` for details.